mr-kingshuk/rishi-portfolio-client/README.md

      ```

 5. **Add Admin User**:
-   - Alternatively, call the POST endpoint to add admin withe request body having the `email` and the `password`:
+   - Call the POST endpoint to add admin, with request body having the `email` and the `password`:
      ```
      POST http://localhost:3000/api/users/signup
      ```